Gameknight5249/Gameknight-CTF_Library/timemachine-generalskills.md

 3. There is only one commit, and the flag is within the log page; you don't even need to open the commit.

 # Flag:
+The flag is within the git log; it's in plain sight.
+You don't even need to open a commit.

 # Mistakes I made:
+I didn't make any mistakes in this challenge; I learned all of my lessons in the other challenges, thus this challenge was a lot easier for me.